Siege of Xerigordos

-The siege of Xerigordos in 1096, often Xerigordon in modern historical literature, pitted 6,000 Germans of the People's Crusade under Reinald of Broyes against the Turks commanded by Elchanes, general of Kilij Arslan, the Seljuk Sultan of Rûm.
+The siege of Xerigordos in 1096 (often Xerigordon in modern historical literature) pitted 6,000 Germans of the People's Crusade under Rainald of Broyes against the Turks commanded by Elchanes, general of Kilij Arslan, the Seljuk Sultan of Rûm.
 The Crusader raiding party captured the Turkish fort of Xerigordos, about four days' march from Nicaea, in an attempt to set up a pillaging outpost.
 Elchanes arrived three days later and besieged the Crusaders.
 The defenders had no water supply, and after eight days of siege, they surrendered on September 29.
 Some of the Crusaders converted to Islam, while others who refused were killed.

 Background

 The army of the People's Crusade landed in Asia Minor on August 6, 1096, and camped at Helenopolis (Civetot/Civetote) to the north-west of Nicaea, at that time capital of the Seljuk Sultanate of Rûm.
 The young Sultan Kilij Arslan I was in the middle of a military campaign to the east, fighting the Danishmend emirate.

 While waiting for the main Crusader army, the disorganized army began to attack the villages surrounding Nicaea.
 The raiding party returned unhindered many times with their booty, at some point even defeating the garrison of Nicaea when it tried to stop them.
 Reinald led 6,000 Germans including 200 knights, on similar raids.
 Reinald was unsatisfied with the pillaging results near Nicaea and went farther to Xerigordos, a fortress four days' march to the east, to set up a pillaging base.
 On September 18, 1096, Reinald easily defeated the Xerigordos garrison.

 Kilij Arslan ordered his general, Elchanes, to deal with the Crusader's raiding parties with his troops, mostly mounted archers.